will093/will093.github.io/_posts/2019-08-25-assessing-npm-packages.md

 A lot of the time you will find that a package is completely free to use for both personal and commercial use; under licenses such as the Apache License 2.0 or the MIT License.

 At other times, however, you may find that a package requires licencing for commercial use, or has other strings attached.
-In the past, React - now licensed under MIT - was licensed under [BSD + patents](https://hackernoon.com/facebooks-bsd-patents-license-and-how-it-affects-you-66088e052845), which effectively said that you could not use it to build a product which competes with Facebook.
+In the past, React - now licensed under MIT - was licensed under [BSD + patents](https://hackernoon.com/facebooks-bsd-patents-license-and-how-it-affects-you-66088e052845), which effectively said that you could not use it to build a product which could be seen to be competing with Facebook.

 # 4) Will the package be flexible enough for my requirements?

-Sometimes you can can be fairly sure of the requirements for a particular feature, other times you may find that you or your client/employer doesn't know exactly what they want.
+Sometimes you can be fairly sure of the requirements for a particular feature, other times you may find that you or your client/employer doesn't know exactly what they want.

 A good example of this would be if you were asked to implement a form with a datepicker, and could not use the native browser date picker, as it needed to have cross browser consistency.